pguse/ics3U/notes/11 - guizero/README.md

 button = PushButton(app, text="SUBMIT")
 ```

-This should add text, a text box, and a button to the application.
+This should add text, a text box, and a push button to the application.
 Run your application ... *(use python3 if you are on a Mac)*

 ```
 python myGlossary.py